-- 3.1 At the meeting of the Housing and Community Services Committee on 5th October 2017, it was agreed to review the use of the BCF allocation and the existing DFG policy and bring proposed revisions and amendments back for Member consideration and approval.
-The BCF allocation has been underspent for the last two years during which time the Council has been utilising the fund for the delivery of mandatory DFGs.
-Proposals contained within this report would enable the Council to work in partnership with Adult Social Care, NHS England and the County Council to make a significant impact on the health outcomes of residents across the District.
-Housing has an important role to play in tackling health inequality. - 3.2 This report sets out how the BCF allocation can be spent to improve residents' health by investing in housing.
+- 3.1 At the meeting of the Housing and Community Services Committee on 5th October 2017, it was agreed to review the use of the Council's annual BCF allocation and the existing DFG policy and bring proposed revisions and amendments back for Member consideration and approval.
+The Council's BCF allocation has been underspent for the last two years during which time the Council has been utilising the fund for the delivery of mandatory DFGs.
+Proposals contained within this report would enable the Council to work in partnership with the County Council's Adult Services, and NHS England to make a significant impact on the health outcomes of residents across the District.
+Housing has an important role to play in tackling health inequality. - 3.2 This report sets out how the Council's BCF allocation can be spent to improve residents' health by investing in housing.